-As a violinist, he was a member of the Atlantic String Quartet for 6 years, in St. John's, Canada.
-He played with Emmanuel Music in Boston, the New England Bach Festival, and with the New Hampshire, Delaware and New Haven Symphonies.
-He now is a member of the Aryaloka String Quartet.
+As a violinist, he was a member of the Atlantic String Quartet for 6 years in St. John's, Canada, where he made many recordings with CBC Radio.
+He has been a regular with Emmanuel Music in Boston and the New England Bach Festival, and previously was a member of the New Hampshire, Delaware and New Haven Symphonies.
+He is a founding member of the Aryaloka String Quartet.

 Mark’s primary conducting mentors were Kenneth Kiesler and Gustav Meier, Larry Rachlef, Marin Alsop and Helmuth Rilling.
 He has served as music director of several orchestras in Canada, Michigan and New England, including the Nashua Chamber Orchestra and the Cambridge Symphony.
 In Michigan, he was music director of the Gilbert and Sullivan Society.
 He has conducted the Cabrillo Festival Orchestra in Santa Cruz, CA, the Oregon Bach Festival Orchestra, and the MIT Symphony Orchestra.